 5. Go to a business that is certified to do Live Scan fingerprinting and they will send your fingerprints to the DOJ for your background check.
 This step used to be the longest wait.
 It was taking up to 22 weeks to complete, but currently can be as fast as a week.
 Nevertheless, you can cut your time in half by doing it NOW.
 You DON’T have to wait for your sheriff’s appointment to complete your fingerprinting.
 You can download the form from the OCSD website and get the Live Scan done today.
 The form you’ll want to take the Live Scan operator that has all of the codes they’ll need is HERE.
 Only fill in the parts that are highlighted in yellow.
 Many UPS stores do Live Scan, but call them first to make sure.

 6. Attend your interview appointment.
 The online system now allows you to choose an interview date.
-Instead of waiting months, you can often get into their office on the next business day.
+Currently, interviews are done by video conferencing and it’s not really a interview per se.
 The staff are friendly and professional.
-They will go over your paperwork and will request additional documentation for your Good Cause statement if they feel that more is needed.
+They will go over your paperwork and will request additional documentation if they feel that more is needed.
 If you’ve already completed your training class and they’ve received your Live Scan results, it’s often possible that you can receive your license within a few days after everything is completed.

 All of the above steps can sometimes be completed in a matter of a few weeks, but it can take up to several months depending on the current backlog.
 The Sheriff’s office has made tremendous efforts to speed up the process.
 The stage at which the permit fees are paid and your photo is taken may vary, but all the principal steps are the same.
 Currently, the Sheriff’s department charges $169 for the permit processing and you are allowed to list an unlimited number of handguns on your permit.
 The DOJ charges $93 for your background check.
 The permit is valid for 2 years and renewal is $81.